Getting Started

 Proxy Settings

-You can use the Requests Settings method above
+You can use the Requests Settings method above.
+For websockets python 3.8+ is required

 proxies = {